kegoTlhagale/streams-tracker/README.md

 # streams-tracker
-A service that prevents a user from watching more than 3 video streams concurrently
+A service that prevents a user from watching more than 3 video streams concurrently.

 ### Dependencies